Collect Catalogue

 David Patchen

-David Patchen is an extremely well-known and prolific American glass artist.
+David Patchen is a well-known and prolific American glass artist.
 Born and raised in New York, he transitioned from a corporate marketing career to become a full-time artist in 2001.
 Now based in the San Francisco Bay Area, Patchen's intricate glass sculptures are renowned for their vibrant colours, complex patterns, and meticulous craftsmanship.

-Dr Heike Brachlow
+Dr. Heike Brachlow

-Heike Brachlow is a German glass artist based in Cumbria, with BA, MA, and PhD degrees from Wolverhampton University and Royal College of Art, where she now teaches.
+Dr. Heike Brachlow is a German glass artist based in Cumbria, with BA, MA, and PhD degrees from Wolverhampton University and Royal College of Art, where she now teaches.
 Her award-winning work features in major museums including the V&A, European Museum of Modern Glass, and Tacoma Museum of Glass, and has been exhibited internationally across Europe, Asia, and Australia.

 Elliot Walker